 - Ask for ideas what residents think the NHB should be spent on

 - Include ideas of what other parish councils have spent their NHB on.

-Example of how to fill in the "consultation" box on the proposal form - click here
+An Example of how to complete the “consultation” box on the proposal - see below:

 Examples of posters/notices

 Think about how you want residents to give their views – e.g. tear-off slip, or email address for electronic responses and don't forget to include a deadline date.

 Ultimately it is up to the parish council how you decide to consult the community, what we are looking for is clear evidence that they have been consulted about how your New Homes Bonus allocation is spent and that there is support from across the village for what the parish council is proposing to spend it on.

 Once the consultations have taken place, include on your proposal the outcome e.g. how many leaflets were sent out, how many people responded, what ideas were put forward.